MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

+TEST for ls:

+CASE #1:

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ ls
+	file.txt            file2.txt
+	image.img           image2.txt
+	image3.img          text1.txt

+CASE #2:

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ ls -m
+	file.txt            text      0
+	file2.txt           text      0
+	image.img           image     0
+	image2.txt          text      0
+	image3.img			image	  0
+	text1.txt           text      0

+TEST for rm:

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ ls
+	file.txt            file2.txt
+	file3.txt           image1.img
+	image2.img          image3.img

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ rm file.txt

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ ls
+	file2.txt           file3.txt
+	image1.img          image2.img
+	image3.img

+TEST for touch:

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ touch file.txt

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ ls
+	file.txt

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ touch image.img -p
+	What is the password?
+	pwd

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ ls
+	file.txt            image.img

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ ds image.img
+	Please enter password to call accept() on this file Input Password:
+	pwd1
+	Incorrect password

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	$ ds image.img
+	Please enter password to call accept() on this file Input Password:
+	pwd

 TEST for cat:

 	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.